phkoester/gaia/doc/c++-guidelines.md

  * @tparam C the component type
  * @param comp the component
  * @return `true` if the component is visible
- * @throw #rocket::except::InvalidState if the component isn't attached yet
+ * @throw #rocket::InvalidState if the component isn't attached yet
  * @throw #mygui::InvalidThread if the current thread is not the GUI thread *
  * ## Examples